 The Company's revenues are reported in Canadian dollars but are mostly generated in U.S. dollars, Canadian dollars and euros.
-The Company's revenues reported in Canadian dollars are to a lesser extent exposed to foreign exchange fluctuations with the Australian dollar, the Brazilian real, the Swedish krona, the Norwegian krone, the British pound, the New Zealand dollar, Mexican pesos, Chinese yuan and Japanese yen.
-The costs incurred by the Company are mainly denominated in Canadian dollars, U.S. dollars and euros and to a lesser extent in Mexican pesos.
+The Company's revenues reported in Canadian dollars are to a lesser extent exposed to foreign exchange fluctuations with the Australian dollar, Brazilian real, Swedish krona, Norwegian krone, British pound, New Zealand dollar, Mexican peso, Chinese yuan and Japanese yen.
+The costs incurred by the Company are mainly denominated in Canadian dollars, U.S. dollars and euros and, to a lesser extent in Mexican pesos.
 Therefore, recorded revenues, gross profit and operating income in Canadian dollars are exposed to foreign exchange fluctuations.
 The Company's facilities are located in different countries, which helps mitigate some of its foreign currency exposure.

-As at January 31, 2023, the Company had an outstanding balance of U.S. \$1,976.0 million (\$2,634.6 million) under its U.S. \$2,035.0 million (\$2,713.3 million) term facility agreement (the "Term Facility"), which results in a gain or loss in net income when the U.S. dollar/Canadian dollar exchange rate at the end of the period varies from the opening period rate.
+As of January 31, 2024, the Company had an outstanding balance of U.S. \$1,957.0 million (\$2,609.7 million) under its U.S. \$1,965.8 million (\$2,631.5 million) term facility agreement (the "Term Facility"), which results in a gain or loss in net income when the U.S. dollar/Canadian dollar exchange rate at the end of the period varies from the opening period rate.
 Additionally, the Company's interest expense on the Term Facility is exposed to U.S. dollar/Canadian dollar exchange rate fluctuations.
 The Company does not currently hedge the U.S. dollar/Canadian dollar exchange rate fluctuation exposures related to its Term Facility, and therefore, an increase in the value of the U.S. dollar against the Canadian dollar could negatively impact the Company's net income.